AlanNunes/DesignPatterns/README.md

 # What is a Design Pattern?

 Design Patterns are solutions to common problems that eventually appears while developing a software.
 Design Patterns are good because they use best practices for solving problems.
-It works like a template of how to solve a common problem.
+It looks like a template of how to solve a common problem.

 ## Facade Pattern